davidbz/golang-template/.github/instructions/golang/testing.md

 ## Overview

-This guide provides instructions for generating unit tests in Golang for the Cerberus project.
+This guide provides instructions for generating unit tests in Golang.
 We use standard Go testing tools along with testify and Mockery for assertions and mocking interfaces.

+**Coverage Target: 90% or higher** - All code should have comprehensive test coverage.
+Use `go test -cover ./...` to measure coverage.

 ## Testing Framework